Yves Rocher (company)

 Yves Rocher is a French skin care, cosmetics and perfume company, founded in 1965 by French entrepreneur Yves Rocher in La Gacilly.
 The company is present with over 3,000 stores, about half of them franchised, in 88 countries on five continents and employs 13,500 personnel.
-The company's headquarters is located in Rennes, Brittany, France.
+The company's headquarters are located in Rennes, Brittany, France.
 It maintains a botanical garden, the Jardin botanique Yves Rocher de La Gacilly, which is open to the public without charge at its factory site in La Gacilly.

 For the company's national and international experience in sustainable development and eco-friendly products, the Environment Possibility Award conferred the "Environmental Heroes of the Year" to Yves Rocher in 2020.

 Rocher Group, formerly Yves Rocher Group, had a turnover of 2.75 billion euros in 2019.
 The group also includes the brands Daniel Jouvance, Dr Pierre Ricaud, Isabel Derroisné, Petit Bateau, Kiotis, Stanhome, Sabon and Galérie Noémie.